+The program mission and philosophy about nursing, education and the associate degree graduate provide the foundation from which the program student learning outcomes (SLOs) are derived.
+Level SLOs, Course and Clinical SLOs, and Module SLOs are developed in a sequential order from the foundation of the Program SLOs.
+Didactic and clinical activities include current student-centered active learning andragogy.
 The didactic nursing courses include a clinical and/or laboratory component which allows the student to correlate theory with practice.
 Clinical and/or laboratory competencies are integral to each clinical course and must be successfully achieved in order to pass the course.
-Pre- and post-clinical conferences are conducted with each clinical assignment.
+Pre- and post-clinical conferences or debriefing sessions are conducted with each clinical assignment.